By Dave Dentel

 By Joel’s senior year in college, he had a contract.

-His elation was soon subsumed by the tedious work of preparing his novel for the general public.
+After graduating Summa Cum Laude from the Liberty University Honors Program with a degree in graphic design, Joel began the tedious work of preparing his novel for the general public.
 He spent much of 2017—his first year in a master’s program for marketing—revising his book.

 “We did a substantial edit,” Joel recalled.
 “We ended up cutting about a hundred pages.
 It’s just not fun.
 The creative mind of an author comes into conflict with the practical mind of the editor.”